karimabuseer/karimabuseer/README.md

 * Kraken Technologies (2025-)

 ## Personal Interests
-I enjoy playing tabletop wargames & RPGs, as well as competitive video games.
-I'm also a big rugby fan, and both play and watch the sport regularly.
-I also love running, having run a marathon and a few half marathons before.
-I enjoy yoga, meditation and keeping mindful; I also love a good podcast!
+I play tabletop wargames & RPGs & video games to relax.
+I'm also love rugby, F1, running (whilst litening to a good podcast), yoga and meditating.
 Finally, I love hardware, astronomy and science fiction - as well as travelling when I get the chance.

 ## Where to find me
 In beautiful South London, with my earphones in and a coffee in hand!
 If not...